oven-sh/bun/README.md

 2. Wyhash 64 of the `package.hash` + `package_path`. `package_path` means "relative to the root of the npm package, where is the module imported?".
 For example, if you imported `react/jsx-dev-runtime.js`, the `package_path` is `jsx-dev-runtime.js`. `react-dom/cjs/react-dom.development.js` would be `cjs/react-dom.development.js`
 3. Truncate the hash generated above to a `u32`

-The implementation details of this module ID hash will vary between versions of Bun.
+The implementation details of this module ID hash will vary between versions of bun.
 The important part is the metadata contains the module IDs, the package paths, and the package hashes so it shouldn’t really matter in practice if other tooling wants to make use of any of this.

 ### `bun completions`